Policies

 Rules

-1. Organizations shall follow the Rules of Conduct policy of the Westwood Public Library.
-Failure to adhere to this policy will be cause for either cancelation of future meetings or a request to suspend the meeting.
+Organizations shall follow the Rules of Conduct policy of the Westwood Public Library.
+Failure to adhere to this policy will be cause for either cancellation of future meetings or a request to suspend the meeting.

 Responsibility for Damage and Free and Harmless Requirement

 By agreeing to the meeting room Terms and Conditions, the applicant, acting for the group or organization, accepts responsibility for any damage to Town Property.
-The applicant, acting for the group or organization, also agrees to keep the Town of Westwood, the Board of Trustees, the Library Director, their agents and employees forever free and harmless, and indemnified against costs or expense arising out of any accident or other occurrence causing injury to any persons or property as a result of the use of the above premises.
+The applicant, acting for the group or organization, also agrees to keep the Town of Westwood, the Board of Trustees, the Library Director, their agents and employees forever free and harmless, and indemnified against costs or expense arising out of any accident or other occurrence causing injury to any persons or property as a result of the use of the above premises as set forth in the Town’s RELEASE AND WAIVER OF LIABILITY AND INDEMNITY AGREEMENT which can be provided upon request.

 Reserve Museum Passes Online!
 You can now reserve your own museum pass online by selecting a specific museum or by selecting a specific date.